 I've got some news for people like John Mauldin, Barry Ritholtz, Carmen Reinhart and Ken Rogoff—this time is different, but not in the sense you intend.
 To understand what is happening in the United States, it is necessary to go far beyond an historical survey of financial crises.
 You must consider the specific historical circumstances that led to the current crisis.
-Such a review would include but not be limited to the following observations—
+Such a review would include but not be limited to the following observations—My first steps to address these issues:

 And so forth.
 When people endorse Reinhart and Rogoff, we are supposed to understand that the Tough Times we're experiencing now have a well-defined beginning—the financial crisis after the fall of Lehman—and will have a well-defined end—however many years it takes to work through the credit problems.
 This is utter nonsense.
 The "historical obversations" I listed above are in fact the root causes of our current predicament.